 Carbon stock changes in the living biomass pool were estimated using the Tier 3 approach (section 6.4.1.1), where gains and losses are recorded in the NFI.
-Only losses were reported for forest land converted to wetlands and no changes occurred on other land-use categories converted to wetlands.
+No changes occurred on non-forested land-use categories converted to wetlands.